Danilo300602/Danilo300602/README.md

 <h1 align="center">👋 Hello world!
 I’m Danilo 🙋‍♂️</h1>

-- 👀 Student of Computer Science at UFJF and Full-Stack Web Development at Driven
+- 👀 Student of Computer Science at UFJF and Full-Stack Web Development at Driven Education
-- 📫 How to reach me: E-mail, LinkedIn
+- 💓 Lover of tecnology and programming <3

 <h1 align="center">👨‍💻 Some technologies that i've been learning</h1>